yaoyutaoTom/diplib/src/documentation/workplan.md

     interfacing to *Bio-Formats*, which uses [SCIFIO](https://github.com/scifio/scifio).
     This should be an optional module, as *Bio-Formats* is GPL.

--   Radon transform for lines and circles, Hough transform for lines (Wouter already did the one for circles).
+-   Radon transform for lines, Hough transform for lines.

 -   Level-set segmentation, graph-cut segmentation.